SystemFiles/GOG/README.md

-# GOG
+# GO-G - Opinionated Git

-Go-G is a Golang implementation of OG
+Go-G is a Golang implementation of OG (AKA: Opinionated Git)